sony-mathew/rekall/README.md

 ./bin/setup
 ```

-Start the server by executing following command.
+Start the server by executing the following command.

 ```
 bundle exec rails server